developer-zebra/developer-zebra-site/src/oeminfo/faq/index.md

 **A: ZDPI stands for Zebra Data Provider Interface**, and is the mechanism through which device data is published and consumed using OEMinfo.

+Static data
+Semi-static data

 ### More FAQs coming soon

+## DATA ZDPI URIs (put on its own page?)

+### What are the components of a URI?

+**URIs are broken into three parts**: “Authority," “Package Name” and “API" as follows:

+* `content://<Authority>/<Provider>/<API>`

+* **Authority**: Content provider authority name
+* **Provider**: A unique name in the given authority. (eg. DeviceInfo, Battery)
+* **API**: API name in the given package name (e.g. model, manufacturer)

+For Example, to get the device serial the content URI would be

+`content://oem_info/oem.zebra.secure/build_serial`

+3.2 Device Serial Number URI

+• URI : `content://oem_info/oem.zebra.secure/build_serial`

+3.3 IMEI Number URI (Android 10 only)

+• URI : `content://oem_info/wan/imei`

+3.4 OS Update URI

+• URI : `content://oem_info/oem.zebra.osupdate/`

+• API :

+ o “status” - Returns SUCCESS, IN_PROGRESS, FAIL, WAITING_FOR_REBOOT, etc.

+ o “detail” - Text representation of the status, contains detailed reason.

+ o “ts” - Epoch time when the intent is received

 <!--